free-as-in-freedom/chatroom/README.md

 # chatroom

 This is a chatroom project that lets clients connect to a server and communicate with eachother through the server.
-To start the client server, make sure to create a ip_info.py file in the directory with the line  "`SERVER = "IP ADDRESS OR URL HERE"`" inside fo it.
+To start the client server, make sure to create a ip_info.py file in the directory with the line  `SERVER = "IP ADDRESS OR URL HERE"` inside fo it.

-To run the server, run "python3 server.py" on the server side, and run "python3 client.py" on the client side.
+To run the server, run `python3 server.py` on the server side, and run `python3 client.py` on the client side.

 [Software Demo Video](https://youtu.be/vdlf2p6fi1g)